FrugalX/multi-agent-docs/Project Execution Plan.md

 ---

-### Iteration 2: Task Manager
-1. **Basic Task Manager Implementation**
-   - Define a schema for tasks (task ID, description, status).
-   - Implement a backend API to create, update, and fetch tasks.
-   - Display a task list on the front-end with basic CRUD operations.

-2. **Enhance Task Management**
-   - Add status tracking (e.g., pending, in-progress, completed).
-   - Introduce priority levels or deadlines for tasks.

----

-### Iteration 3: Intelligent Task Decomposition Engine
+### Iteration 2: Intelligent Task Decomposition Engine
 1. **LLM-Based Task Analysis**
    - Implement a module that sends high-level task descriptions to the LLM API for decomposition.
    - Return a list of sub-tasks with brief descriptions.